For the Simplified Chinese translation, click 中文译文.

 3 How It Works

-After entering the authentication code, your browser session is authorized for the next eight hours.
+After successfully performing 2FA, your browser session is authorized for the next eight hours.

-- Open the Google Authenticator app on your smartphone.
+- Install and open the Google Authenticator app on your smartphone.

 - Select Set up account on the main page.

 - Select Scan a barcode or Enter provided key.

 - Scan the barcode or enter the six-digit time-based code.

 Once Google Authenticator is set up you will be asked to confirm by entering the Google Authenticator code.

 Your account is now secured with 2FA and ready to use.